-Subject to each Plan feature's eligibility requirements that are set forth in the provider contracts or other plan documents identified in Schedule A, and their respective policies, descriptions, plan materials and participant communications, all regular full-time and part-time employees of the Plan Sponsor are eligible to participate in the Plan except for employees in the following categories:
+Subject to each Plan feature's eligibility requirements that are set forth in the provider contracts or other plan documents identified in Schedule A, and their respective policies, descriptions, plan materials and participant communications, all regular full-time and part-time employees of the Plan Sponsor are eligible to participate in the Plan as described in the table below.
+If you are not regularly scheduled to work at least the number of hours per week indicated, you will become eligible for the Group Medical Feature in the future if you are treated as full-time under the "look-back" eligibility definition set forth in Appendix A.